 |0.5 s settling time

 Results & Discussion

 A standard curve (2.5-80 mg/l) was quantiﬁed with the ValitaTMTITER assay on three FP capable multi-mode readers by BMG LABTECH (CLARIOstar, and PHERAstar).
 All readers showed low variation of replicate measurements (Fig. 3).

 Finally, the ValitaTMTITER IgG quantiﬁcation assay was compared to a conventional IgG quantitation by HPLC and used a range of differentially conditioned cell culture media samples.
 Figure 4 shows the correlation of both methods and reveals similar precisions for both quantiﬁcation assays with ValitaTMTITER being much faster due its homogenous format with no need for complex sample preparation.

 The ability to quickly determine IgG concentration from a mixed sample is of particular importance and value during the development and manufacture of these biopharmaceuticals.
 Here we report a novel, rapid, and simple ﬂuorescence polarization based assay for high-throughput titer measurement of IgG and FC-containing derivatives.
 The Valita™TITER assay allows the direct quantiﬁcation of IgG from process samples without sample preparation or puriﬁcation steps.
-The CLARIOstar, PHERAstar, and POLARstar exhibit excellent assay quality when used with the Valita™TITER assay.
+The CLARIOstar, and PHERAstar exhibit excellent assay quality when used with the Valita™TITER assay.
 By comparison with alternatives, Valita™TITER is a high-throughput, simple, precise method for quantiﬁcation of IgG.